Skip to main content

 To edit an itemized set:

-1. On the Manage Sets page (Admin > Manage Jobs and Sets > Manage Sets), find the set and select Edit in the row actions list.
-The Set Details page opens.
+1. On the Manage Sets page (Admin > Manage Jobs and Sets > Manage Sets), select the set that you want to edit and update the information in the relevant sections.

 To add items to an itemized set: